tiandersondias/tiandersondias/README.md

 What I'm Working On
 I'm actively expanding my technical skills by studying and developing projects using:

-<h5>React | Vue | Next.js: For dynamic, responsive front-end applications.<h5>
+<h5>React | Vue | Next.js: For dynamic, responsive front-end applications.</h5>
-Node.js | Express: To create efficient, scalable back-end systems.
+<h5>Node.js | Express: To create efficient, scalable back-end systems.</h5>
-HTML | CSS | JavaScript: The building blocks for crafting clean, accessible web interfaces.
+<h5>HTML | CSS | JavaScript: The building blocks for crafting clean, accessible web interfaces.</h5>
-My Approach:
+<h5>My Approach:</h5>
-With over 16 years of experience in managing operations, I bring a solutions-oriented mindset to every project.
+<h5>With over 16 years of experience in managing operations, I bring a solutions-oriented mindset to every project.
 I’m excited to apply Agile methodologies to tech projects, keeping the user at the center and ensuring continuous improvement.

-Feel free to check out my repositories and follow along as I build out my knowledge in full-stack development! 💾 <strong>Software Development </strong>⌨️.
+Feel free to check out my repositories and follow along as I build out my knowledge in full-stack development!</h5> 💾 <strong>Software Development </strong>⌨️.
 </p>

 <p align="left">